 - a broad spectrum of styles, ranging from informal learning approaches to formal curriculum programs.

-- a parent or both parents instructing their child
+- one or more parents instructing their child

-- groups of home schooling families coming together for social activities with an educational purpose
+- groups of home schooling students coming together for activities with an educational or social purpose

 - attending excursions and playing sport

-- a tutor being employed by the parent in specialised learning areas.
+- a tutor with specialised knowledge being employed by the parent.

 ||a 'quasi' school arrangement where an instructor or teacher is employed to instruct a group of students: |